*Archived Guest Post* This post was originally published on 7/5/16

 Do you have any friends that just seem to have all of their shit together on social media?

-I have a lot of friends like this, and I’ll be honest with you… I feel frustrated and disheartened when I see their posts on Facebook and Instagram.
-I try to put on a good show, but I often don’t feel like I have the same wherewithal or foresight to plan out my career or structure my goals in such a coherent way that I will be living the glamorous life of a digital nomad with a picture perfect family all at the same time.
+I’ll be honest with you, I have a lot of friends like this.
+When I see their posts on Facebook and Instagram, I feel frustrated and disheartened.
+I try to put on a good show, but often don’t feel like I have the same wherewithal or foresight to plan out my career or structure my goals in such a coherent way that I will be living the glamorous life of a digital nomad with a picture perfect family all at the same time.

 Life is busy, and if I somehow have time and energy left over after coming home from a long day of work, I’m much more likely to go for a run or watch Netflix than I am to sit down and spend an hour mapping out my life goals.

-Well I put this system in place in my life that I want to share with you.
-It has helped me immensely as I’ve worked to set clearer goals and as I’ve looked for ways to improve my overall level of happiness in my day-to-day life.
+As I’ve worked to set clearer goals, I put this system in place and want to share with you.
+It’s helped me immensely as I’ve looked for ways to improve my overall level of happiness in my day-to-day life.

 How did I come up with this?
 I sketched out this framework (I hate that word, but it works in this instance…) after speaking with close friends and like-minded millennials that I felt represented the “gung ho” spirit I hoped to foster in myself.
 I also read a ton of articles and books on topics related to goal setting and motivation, some of which sucked but a lot that drastically improved my ability to reach my goals.

 What is this magical framework?
 I call it the “START” framework.
 Similar to the idea behind setting SMART (Specific, Measurable, Attainable, Realistic, and Time-based) goals.

 5 Steps To Make Anything Happen